SeanDS/zero/README.md

 simulate transfer functions and noise in linear electronic circuits, SI unit parsing and formatting and more.

+This tool is inspired by, and partially based on, LISO and Elektrotickle.
+It also (somewhat) understands LISO input and output files.

 ## Installation
 Installation is best handled using `pip`.
 As the library is Python 3 only, on some systems you must install this using `pip3` instead: